 Activity Description Add Reports-Click to browse to and select one or more Toad Data Report files (.tdr).
 Click the arrow and select From Project Manager to add the reports in the currently-open project.
 Edit Report-Click to edit the selected report.
 RowCount variable-Enter a name for the row count variable or use the default.
 The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 91 for more information.
-Export file-Enter a name and select a file type and location for your export file.
-You can use a variable in this field by entering the hash symbol before and after the variable name (#VariableName#).
+See "Using Variables in Automation" on page 90 for more information.
+Export file-Enter a name and select a file type and location for your export file You can use a variable in this field by entering the hash symbol before and a the variable name (#VariableName#).
 Suffix-Select a suffix to append to the file name.
-Select from the list of existing suffixes, or click [x]= to select a variable or build a new suffix using the expression editor.
+Select from the list of exis suffixes, or click ()= to select a variable or build a new suffix using the expression editor.
 Note: In most cases, the script uses the connection you specify in this activity.
 However when a Toad Data Report contains a cross-connection query, the cross-database connection in the report takes precedence.
 For more information about Toad Data Reports: Watch Automation and Toad Data Reports (video).
 Toad Pivot Grid Open an existing Toad Pivot Grid file, execute the query, and export the data to Excel or other file format, Local Storage, or Intelligence Central.
 Note: You must create a Toad Pivot Grid file (.tpg) before you can select it using this activity.
 Review the following for additional information: Select a connection to execute the Toad Pivot Grid file against.
-Select an existing Toad Pivot Grid file.
+2. Select an existing Toad Pivot Grid file.
 You can browse for a file or select from the currently-open project.
-Click to edit the selected pivot file.
+Click 😈 to edit the selected pivot file.
 Export to file-Select a file type and enter a file name and location for your export file.
 You can use a variable in this field by entering the hash symbol before and after the variable name (#VariableName#).
-To export to an Excel pivot table, select Excel Pivot.
+To export to an Excel pivot table, select Excel Pivot .
 Click Export Options to specify Excel file options.
 4. Suffix-Select a suffix to append to the file name.
-Select from the list of existing suffixes, or click [x]= to select a variable or build a new suffix using the expression editor.
+Select from the list of existing suffixes, or click ()= to select a variable or build a new suffix using the expression editor.
 RowCount variable-Enter a name for the row count variable or use the default.
 The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 91 for more information.
+See "Using Variables in Automation" on page 90 for more information.
 6. Export to-Select one of the following: Local Storage-To export pivoted data to Local Storage, select a database and a new or existing table.
-Intelligence Central-To export pivoted data to Intelligence Central as a dataset, click Publishing Wizard and specify your publishing options.